aesagtekin/aesagtekin.github.io/_pages/research.md

 ---
-title: "*Modeling perceptual decision-making mechanism considering the multilayered structure of the cortex"
+title: "•Modeling perceptual decision-making mechanism considering the multilayered structure of the cortex"
 permalink: /research/
 ---